paulknysh/blackbox/README.md

     # print(result["all_fs"])
 ```
 **Important:**
 * All function calls are divided into batches and each batch is evaluated in parallel.
-Total number of batches is `budget/batch`.
+Total number of batches is `ceil(budget/batch)` (the budget is automatically rounded up to a multiple of `batch`).
 The value of `batch` should correspond to the number of available computational units.
-* An optional parameter `executor = ...` should be specified within `bb.minimize()` in case when custom parallel engine is used (ipyparallel, dask.distributed, pathos etc). `executor` should be an object that has a `map` method.
+* An optional parameter `executor = ...` should be specified within `bb.minimize()` in case when custom parallel engine is used (ipyparallel, dask.distributed, pathos etc). `executor` must be a **callable** (e.g. a class or factory) that, when called with no arguments, returns a context-managing object exposing a `map` method (it is invoked as `with executor() as e:`).
+The default is `multiprocessing.Pool`.
+* The default `executor` is `multiprocessing.Pool`, which pickles the objective function `f` to send it to workers.
+This means `f` must be picklable: a `lambda` or a closure defined in a REPL/notebook will raise a `PicklingError`.
+Use a top-level function (as in the example above) or pass a custom serial executor / `dask`/`ipyparallel` executor that avoids pickling.

 ## Results